Prakruthi-G-H/bmw-homepage-clone/README.md

 # BMW Homepage Clone 🚗

-This is a frontend clone of the official BMW homepage, built using HTML and CSS.
-The purpose of this project is to demonstrate frontend development skills using clean code, responsive layouts, and proper project structuring.
+A responsive frontend clone of the official BMW homepage, built using HTML5 and CSS3.
+This project showcases clean UI design, structured code, and modern frontend layout techniques.

+The goal of this project is to practice real-world website layout cloning, improve CSS styling skills, and demonstrate frontend fundamentals through a branded UI.

 ## 🛠️ Tech Stack Used